 You can tie in some educational elements when you’re outside, too.
 If they’re studying science, you can use this opportunity to teach them about the natural life cycle of plants.
 Go on a nature walk and ask them to point out different types of flowers and insects.
 Allow them some time to play, too — that freedom is crucial to their wellbeing and will help them feel relaxed and ready to go when it’s time to start working again.

 Some kids may feel more at ease with doing school from home when it closely replicates the actual classroom experience.
 By filling their backpack with everything that they need for the day, they’ll feel like they’re completely prepared and ready to go right off the bat.

 One way to make this a regular habit is to have them look over everything that they need to work on the following day.
 After gathering everything and putting it in the bag, your child can even create a checklist so that they can tackle each item one by one.
 It will lead to a sense of accomplishment and encourage them to remain focused and get everything done in a timely manner.
-By sticking to this sort of routine, your kids can make the most out of this unique time spent studying in the comfort of their own home.
+By sticking to this sort of routine, your students studying at home can make the most out of this unique time spent learning in the comfort of their own home.